 To develop educational programs for all levels of nursing in the long-term care facility.

-To present meaningful and useful professional education programs at CAHF statewide quarterly and annual meetings and chapter meetings.
+To present meaningful and useful professional education programs at CAHF's statewide meetings and chapter meetings.

 To promote recognition of the commitment and contributions made by nurses in long-term care.

 Benefits of Membership:

 Membership in the Council has many benefits.
-As a Council member, you will have access to CAHF Member Only information at this website.
+As a Council member, you will have access to CAHF's Members-only information on the website.
 You will also be eligible to receive benefits from the products and services division of the association.

 Additionally, Council members are eligible to:

 Participate in all CAHF and Council continuing education offerings including those specifically for long-term care nurses.

-Attend three statewide quarterly conferences which include high-quality, timely education programs and at which the Council conducts its business meetings.
+Attend three statewide conferences which include high-quality, timely education programs at which the Council conducts its business meetings.